 Level Select/Debug Mode

-To access both a level select and the game's debug mode, press Up, Up, Down, Down, Up, Up, Up, Up after the SEGA logo screen fades to black, but before the title screen appears.
-The timing is fairly tricky; you'll hear the ring collection sound if you did it right.
-Alternatively, you can activate the Sonic 2 menu (see below) and enter Sonic 2's level select code (19, 65, 09, 17).
+To access a level select and debug mode, press Up, Up, Down, Down, Up, Up, Up, Up after the SEGA logo screen fades to black and Sonic begins to move, but before the title screen appears (about 4.31 seconds after boot).
+You only have about 1.3 seconds to enter it, and due to this screen having an absolutely ridiculous number of lag frames, it may not always work; you'll hear the ring collection sound if you did it right.
+Alternatively, you can unlock the level select by these alternate methods:

 While in debug mode, you have access to the following:

 - Placement mode: Press B to enter placement mode, which allows you to move Sonic anywhere in the level with the D-Pad and place objects from a predefined list (not all objects may be available in a given level).
 In this mode: